rivasvict/expenses-manager-api/README.md

 `docker-compose up --build`

-4. Run the db configuration script (Only run this once, no needed for future builds)
+4. While the previous command is running, in another terminal, please run the db configuration script (Only run this once, no needed for future builds)

 `bash docker-config/bin/mongo/addUsers.sh`